MyPortugalHoliday.com

 www.rodotejo.pt/wp-content/uploads/rapida_linha_verde.pdf

-If you are travelling with heavy or bulky luggage, it can be loaded into the compartments beneath the bus.
+If you are travelling with heavy or bulky luggage, it can be stored in the compartments beneath the bus.

-Insight: Obidos is not served by Rede Expressos (the main intercity bus company of Portugal) or the low-cost bus company FlixBus.
-This means there are few options for onward travel from Obidos, and you will need to travel to Caldas da Rainha for most onward bus travel.
+Insight: Óbidos is not served by Rede Expressos (the main intercity bus company of Portugal) or the budget operator FlixBus.
+This means there are few options for onward travel from Óbidos to places such as Coimbra or Nazare.
+For more onward connects, head to the larger town of Caldas da Rainha which is served by the Rápida Verde’ bus service.

 The bus route from Lisbon to Obidos follows the A8 expressway and there is a single stop, in the town of Bombarral.
 The bus route is quite scenic, as it passes through the hills north of Lisbon.